nekomaruh/tree_view_challenge/README.md

 - If the node does not contain the *text*, it will search on the children and if found, all of the children will be displayed
 - Siblings and unrelated nodes to the path will NOT be displayed

-**Combination:**
+**Button + Text Filters:**
-- The Button Filter will be applied first and Text filter over it.
+- The button filter will be applied first, followed by the text filter.

 🚀 What Would I Improve?
 -